Why the edge profile matters more than most people expect

 How to choose quickly

 Match the edge to the cabinetry: shaker or flat-panel cabinets pair well with eased or beveled edges; raised-panel or traditional cabinets suit ogee or bullnose better.
-Consider the household: softer edges reduce the chance of hip bruises on sharp corners in high-traffic cooking kitchens.
-Consider cleaning: ogee and decorative profiles have more surface area and crevices to wipe than a simple eased edge.
-When in doubt, eased or beveled is the safe, timeless choice that photographs well and ages well.
+Consider the household: softer edges like bullnose and half-bullnose reduce the chance of hip bruises and child injuries on sharp corners in high-traffic cooking kitchens—this is the number one reason families with young children choose a rounded profile.
+Consider cleaning: ogee and decorative profiles have more surface area and crevices that collect crumbs, grease, and moisture, requiring more wiping attention than a simple eased edge.
+Consider resale: in South Florida's real estate market, clean and modern edges (eased, beveled) photograph better for listings and appeal to a broader range of buyers than ornate profiles that can date a kitchen.
+When in doubt, eased or beveled is the safe, timeless choice that works with virtually any cabinet style, photographs well, and ages well.
+If you want to add visual interest without going traditional, a thin chamfer or a pencil-round edge adds a subtle detail that reads as intentional without committing to a full decorative profile.

 Edge profiles and pricing